 After the family court identifies both marital and non-marital property, it must then place a value on both types of property.
 The reason the family court values non-marital property is because the value is one of many factors the court considers in dividing marital property and in awarding alimony.
 The court values of both types of property as of the date of filing in family court.
 However, the court has the discretion to consider both parties’ contributions to any post-filing increase or decrease in value.
 As for proof of value, the court can consider the parties’ own opinions, witness testimony, and experts’ opinions.

-How Does the Family Court Divide Marital Property?
+How Does the Family Court Divide Marital Property in South Carolina?

 After the family court has identified marital and non-martial and the values for each, the court must equitably divide the marital property.
 There is no mathematical formula by which the family court decides how to divide marital property.
 Instead, the family court makes it’s decision on a case-by-case basis considering the following factors:

 (1) the duration of the marriage together with the ages of the parties at the time of the marriage and at the time of the family court action